ruoyann/tp/docs/DeveloperGuide.md

 ### Design considerations

-Initially while designing the Log Command as a way for users to keep track of how long they studied somewhere, we wanted to just add the value provided by the user to the current value (the default behaviour of log command).
+Initially, Log Command was designed for users to keep track of how long they studied somewhere, and was supposed to only add the value provided by the user to the current value (which is the default behaviour of the log command).

-We considered some things while implementing the Log Command:
+Some things were considered while implementing the Log Command:
-1. What if a user puts in an incorrect input?
+1. What if a user enters an incorrect input?
 2. What happens if there is an integer overflow for the number of hours?
 3. Should users be able to change logged hours with Edit command?

-To tackle these issues, we came up with the following solutions:
+To tackle these issues, the following solutions were implemented:
 1. Introduction of flags
-    - We thought of two possibly useful flags, `-o` for override, and `-r` for reset
+    - Two useful flags, `-o` for override, and `-r` for reset.
-    - Use of these flags will be result in a not so convoluted solution such as creating a new command for users to remember
+    - Use of these flags will result in a simpler solution that is user-friendly too.
 2. Limiting the number of hours that each `StudySpot` can hold
-    - We will prohibit the addition of hours exceeding `INTEGER_MAX_VALUE`, which is already an unreasonable amount of hours to be studying anyway
+    - Prohibiting the addition of hours exceeding `INTEGER_MAX_VALUE`, which is already an unreasonable amount of hours to be studying anyway.
-    - Furthermore, if a user wishes to log more hours while already having `INTEGER_MAX_VALUE`hours at a location, it will prompt the user to use either `-o` or `-r` to set the value
+    - Furthermore, if a user wishes to log more hours while already having `INTEGER_MAX_VALUE`hours at a location, it will prompt the user to use either `-o` or `-r` to set or reset the value.
-3. We disallow Edit to change logged hours
+3. Disallowing Edit to change logged hours
-    - Log is intended to be a command for users to use at the end of a study session at a study spot, if they wish to keep track of how long they studied there
+    - Log is intended to be a command for users to use at the end of a study session at a study spot, if they wish to keep track of how long they studied there.
-    - Using Edit on `StudiedHours` should provide a similar effect to the `-o` flag of Log, and we felt that it was not natural and unintuitive to use Edit for this purpose
+    - Using Edit on `StudiedHours` should provide a similar effect to the `-o` flag of Log, it was agreed that it was not natural and unintuitive to use Edit for this purpose.

 --------------------------------------------------------------------------------------------------------------------